Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/monitoring-and-metrics/cloud-based-monitoring-remote-support.md

         <td><code>ep1.qumulo.com</code></td>
         <td>
           <p>Remote Support</p>
           {% include important.html content="If your organization has an intrusion detection device or a firewall that performs SSL or HTTPS deep-packet inspection, you must add an exception to the IP address that resolves to `ep1.qumulo.com`.
-To identify this IP address, log in to your Qumulo cluster and run the `nslookup ep1.qumulo.com` command." %}
+To identify this IP address, log in to a node in your Qumulo cluster and run the `nslookup ep1.qumulo.com` command." %}
         </td>
       </tr>
       <tr>